Deehamlin/Deehamlin.github.io/_posts/2020-06-26-rubber-band.md

 ## Rubber Banding

-A special gourd made for my Dad and Mom using rubber bands and other experimental techniques.
-I ended up redoing the pine needle coil and making the bundle thinner.
+A gourd made using rubber bands and other experimental techniques.
+Rubber bands were put on before using gourd ink dyes and taken off after drying.